 How to install a Transparent Culture in the workplace

-The success of an organisation is directly related to the degree of alignment that exists between its culture and its talent.
+The success of an organization is directly related to the degree of alignment that exists between its culture and its talent.
 By definition, a transparent culture is a work institution where employees meticulously communicate to exchange ideas and thoughts; eventually building trust and pride.
 It is about involving everyone in the business in making decisions and accepting responsibility for outcomes.

 Cultivating a transparent culture isn’t about knowing every bantam detail about Tom, Dick, and Harry.
 It is about making sure that every individual is equipped with the information they need to accomplish their duties effectually.
-Suppressing or skilfully shaping information is no longer a feasible option for a new era of well-versed individuals.
+Suppressing or skillfully shaping information is no longer a feasible option for a new era of well-versed individuals.

-There is no such maxim as too much transparency, but then again, every organisation needs to draw a line on what works best within its defined parameters.
+There is no such maxim as too much transparency, but then again, every organization needs to draw a line on what works best within its defined parameters.
 Business leaders increasingly find it hard to balance transparency with the numerous things that ought to remain private.
 Keeping sensitive data such as classified documents, intellectual property files, performance reviews, and salaries cosseted ensures that there is coherence between what should and what shouldn’t be in the light.

 Why is Transparency Important?

-Transparency in an organisation infers conspicuousness into the functions of the business.
+Transparency in an organization infers conspicuousness into the functions of the business.
 It involves the capacity of the receiver to have full and unlimited access to the information they need, not just what the company is keen to provide.
 It exemplifies honesty and open communication indicating what the company is prepared to share willingly and enthusiastically.

 But as much as every leader seems to agree, transparency is still an elusive impalpable element of firsthand corporate culture.
 And it’s not all make-believe sentiments.
 Studies reveal that one-third of employees all around the globe feel that their managers are not fully frank and straightforward with them.
 Opinions like these are the primary reasons behind low productivity levels and estrangement among staff.